 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Fannie Mae, headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges available at this time.
-As a significant player in the mortgage finance industry, Fannie Mae's climate commitments and initiatives are crucial for addressing climate change impacts within the sector.
-However, without specific emissions data or reduction targets, it is challenging to assess their current environmental performance or future commitments.
-The lack of reported emissions and targets suggests that Fannie Mae may need to enhance its transparency and accountability regarding climate-related actions.
-This is particularly important as the industry increasingly focuses on sustainability and reducing carbon footprints.
+Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
+As a significant player in the housing finance sector, Fannie Mae's climate commitments and initiatives are crucial for addressing the broader impacts of climate change within the industry.
+However, without specific emissions data or reduction targets, it is challenging to assess their current environmental performance or commitments.
+The lack of reported emissions and reduction initiatives suggests that Fannie Mae may need to enhance its transparency and accountability regarding climate action, aligning with industry standards and expectations for sustainability.